Why CFO Scrutiny Is Rising in Enterprise AI Deals

 The CFO won’t personally conduct every vendor review.

-Finance will test the economics and financial exposure.
+Finance will often influence whether the economics and financial exposure justify broader funding.
 Procurement, security, legal, data, and IT will determine whether the vendor can be incorporated safely into the enterprise.

 Scrutiny may increase when an AI solution: